 The Commonwealth Fraud Control Online Community is a useful resource for sharing contacts and information relating to fraud investigations as well as a range of investigative resources.
 The Commonwealth Fraud Control Online Community is a GovDex site that is jointly administered by this department and the Australian Federal Police.

 For more information or to apply for community membership, contact us at email@example.com.

 The training.gov.au website is the official national register of information on training packages, qualifications, courses and units of competency.
 This database will also allow you to find registered training organisations that are approved to deliver fraud control and investigations training in your state.

 The Attorney-General's Department, with the assistance of other government entities, has developed a whole of government fraud awareness e-learning training package.
 The package is available for Commonwealth entities and officials from the Commonwealth Fraud Control Online Community, and can be requested by emailing firstname.lastname@example.org.

 As part of a whole-of-government approach to combat consumer fraud and scams targeted at consumers, the Australasian Consumer Fraud Taskforce was established in March 2005 and comprises all of the governmental regulatory agencies and departments in Australia and New Zealand who have responsibilities for consumer protection.

-For more information visit the Australasian Consumer Fraud Taskforce page.
+For more information visit the Australasian Consumer Fraud Taskforce page on the SCAMWatch website.